 Head “down the shore” for the day where you can purchase daily beach tags ranging from $5-10 or access some beach destinations for free.
 Do not forget to pack the sunscreen!

-Local township parks and recreation centers also offer discounted tickets to water parks, amusement parks, and area attractions, so be sure to log-on to their sites while making fun, economical summer plans.
+Local township parks and recreation centers also offer discounted tickets to water parks, amusement parks, and area attractions, so be sure to check there first before you buy your tickets while making fun, economical summer plans.

 The Great Outdoors

-Another gift from Mother Nature are the various environmental centers which are easy to access and free 24/7.
-“Be one with nature” within the tri-state area by enjoying time in the great outdoors – bird-watch, boat, or hike at self-guided tours at the Schuylkill Center Saturdays from 10:30 am – 11:30 am.
+Another gift from Mother Nature are the various environmental centers which are easy to access and most offer free admission.
+“Be one with nature” within the tri-state area by enjoying time in the great outdoors – bird-watch, boat, or hike at self-guided tours at the Schuylkill Center Saturdays usually from 9:30 am – 10:30 am.

 If your family is planning a day trip or even overnight camping, there are even more inexpensive and cool destinations within a few hours drive or less.
-Go chasing waterfalls throughout the state or select another exciting destination in scenic Pennsylvania to create summertime, funtime, free memories.
+Go chasing waterfalls throughout the state or select another exciting destination in scenic Pennsylvania to create summertime memories.

 Fishing for free can be very refreshing this summer, so if you are angling for a catch and release adventure, stop by Bartram’s Garden on Wednesdays from 5:00-8:00 PM.
 No experience necessary plus equipment, bait, and instruction are provided.